santoshdahal2016/Learning-3D-Vision/README.md

 The geometric understanding  of the environment is required in order to move within the environment , detect , recognize and fetch the object .

+## Dissection of 3D vision

+The final goal of the 3D vision is to recover the Scene from the images i.e reconstruction of the environment.
+The typical pipeline i.e steps involve in the process are :

+3D vision Geometry broadly  divided into 4 section based on the number of  view present

+####  Reconstruction from Single View

+The reconstruction is based on the visible feature such as Vanishing points , Plane e.t.c

+1. Camera Calibration : Intrinsic Parameter Estimation

+2. Feature Selection : Vanishing Points   , line at infinity e.t.c

+3. 3D Reconstruction

+#### Reconstruction from Two View (We will only study using two view)

+The reconstruction is based on the  Disparity created due to motion between two views.

+1. Camera Calibration : Intrinsic Parameter Estimation

+2. Feature Extraction : SURF , SHIFT , ORB e.t.c

+3. Corresponding points estimation

+4. Epi-polar Geometry :

+    - Fundamental Matrix Estimation

+    - Pose Estimation : Extrinsic Parameter

+5. Triangulation : 3d point Estimation
+6. 3D Reconstruction

+#### Reconstruction from Three View

+####  Reconstruction from N - View

 ## What is mean by  image for 3d vision ?

 In 3d vision , we define image as the projection of real world into the plane .